Nikongen/Thecus-N7700-Pro-Mod/README.md

 # Modifications
 ## Make the VGA port usable
+There is a VGA port on the mainboard, but no connector is soldered here.
+In the case there is even a fitting cutout for the VGA connector.
 1. Disassemble the NAS, get the mainboard out (see [Maintance manual](docs/N7700-motherboard-and-power-supply-replacing-SOP2008-11-11.pdf)

 <img alt="Removing the mainboard." src="images/Backside_open.JPG" width="250px"><img alt="Mainboard with mods." src="images/MainboardwMods.JPEG" width="250px">